 - Rapidly generate robust expression profiles from all well-annotated genes.

 - Identify important gene signatures and pathways quickly and easily.

 - Discover gene-level signatures and quickly screen large numbers of samples with high-throughput, automated formats.

-Clariom assays are available for human, mouse, and rat analyses.
+Clariom assays are available for human, mouse and rat, with Pico reagents for challenging samples, and in various throughput formats to meet your applications needs.
 Custom designs are available for other species.

 For Research Use Only.
 Not for use in diagnostic procedures.